 Manila is a thriving cultural center located in the mid-northern heart of the Philippines.
-It is one of the busiest cities in the country and visitors will never run out of things to do and attractions to see.
+It is one of the country's busiest cities, and visitors will never run out of things to do and attractions to see.

 The city is rich in history.
-There are more than just a couple of sites for people to visit that will not only guarantee amusement and entertainment, but will also enlighten visitors of the country’s colorful past.
+There are more than just a couple of sites for people to visit that will guarantee amusement and entertainment and enlighten visitors of the country’s colorful past.

-Intramuros, in the center of Manila, was once the walled capital of the Philippines during the Spanish occupation.
-You can tour the area while riding a Kalesa (horse-pulled carriage) and visit its many antiques shops, museums and restaurants, which are preserved in their historical grandeur.
+In the center of Manila, Intramuros, and its beautiful Casa Manila, was once the walled capital of the Philippines during the Spanish occupation.
+You can tour the area while riding a Kalesa (horse-pulled carriage) and visit its many antique shops, museums, and restaurants, which are preserved in their historical grandeur.

-There is a historical church and museum in almost every corner of Manila.
+There are historic churches and museums in almost every corner of Manila.
 There are also specialty museums such as the Marikina City Footwear Museum.
-The Coconut Palace, among other historic homes, is a famous guesthouse made of coconut shells and wood.
+Among other historic homes, the Coconut Palace is a famous guesthouse made of coconut shells and wood.

 When in Manila, there is always a place to visit and enjoy.
 Things never get boring, day or night.